athenahealth/aone-fhir-subscriptions/README.md

 The `X-Hub-Secret` header is optional but _strongly recommended_ to allow your webhook to verify authenticity of the notification messages received and ensure that the payload originated from athenahealth.
 If provided, this secret will be used to generate an HMAC signature for each outbound notification as described at [https://www.w3.org/TR/websub/#signing-content](https://www.w3.org/TR/websub/#signing-content).

 Events can be filtered by the `_criteria` object.
 Each filter should be added in an extension.
 In the above example , the consumer has subscribed to 2 contexts and 3 departments.
 The AND condition is implied for these two filters. (`ah-practice` filter AND `ah-department`).
-Both the filter condition need to be true for the created event to be delivered to conusmers.  <br />
+Both the filter condition need to be true for the created event to be delivered to consumers.  <br />

 The filter should be invoked via this ` "valueString": "<filter-parameter>=<value1>,<value2>,<value3> ..... <value2000>" ` format.
 The valueString should follow the regex applicable for that filter.